 I work as an independent researcher and consultant on gender and environmental issues.

-With thirty years experience of academic research, teaching and management, and fifteen years experience of volunteering in women's organisations, I now work independently on projects which will advance environmental and gender justice.
+With thirty five years experience of academic research, teaching and management, and twenty years experience of volunteering in women's organisations, I now work independently on projects which will advance environmental and gender justice.

 It is my deeply held belief that there can be no solutions to environmental problems without addressing social injustices, and that social and environmental problems, and their solutions, need to be understood as interconnected.

 Interviewed by Claudia Bruno for the Italian online journal 'In Genere' - Il clima visto da

 The completely revised 2nd edition of Gender and Environment was published.
 See Book publications page for more detail.

 She is (Still) Sustainable,how we can support ourselves and each other to work in the sustainability field (April 2020)

 Ecofeminism panel: gender, justice and planetary health, UCL Centre for Gender and Global Health (May 2020)